 Currently based near Esmont, Virginia

 Lyrra (born Victoria Elizabeth Greba) is a folk botanist.
-She has dedicated her life to the study of local plants and ecosystems, and their relationship to the present needs of human living.
+She has dedicated her life to the study of local plants and ecosystems, and to understanding the endless gifts these plants have for human living.

-She is also a tanner, goatherd, nomadic traveler, herbalist, writer, tattooer, spinstress, and craftswoman, who teaches land-based skills throughout the Southeastern "US."
+Lyrra is also a tanner, goatherd, nomadic traveler, herbalist, writer, tattooer, spinner, and craftswoman, ever learning, practicing, & teaching land-based skills.

 Lyrra has an educational background in ethnobotany, myth, depth psychology, herbal medicine, and visual art from the Evergreen State College (2011), from which she holds a Bachelor's degree.
 She has also trained in numerous energetic and breath-based healing arts, under teachers on both the West and East coasts, from 2010 to the present.

-Most of Lyrra's learning is rigorously self-taught, over years of land-based living, often in simple structures like tents and cabins, foraging plant foods, gardening, raising animals, and processing roadkill.
-What fuels her drive is a deep and lifelong love for the plants & ecologies of the Southeast, as well as a resounding urgency to find, model, and help to grow the depth of relationship to land that she believes will be required in order for human communities to adapt to rapid climate change and the inevitability of petroleum decline.
+Most of Lyrra's learning is devotedly self-taught, over years of land-based living, often in simple structures like tents and cabins, foraging plant foods, gardening, raising animals, and processing roadkill.
+What fuels her drive is a deep and lifelong love for the plants & ecologies of the Southeast, as well as a resounding urgency to find, model, and help to grow the depth of relationship to land that she believes is required in order for communities (human and non-human) to traverse the tumultuousness of rapid climate change and social & economic decline.

-Her special focuses include "wild" resilient plants foods, an animistic approach to animal dismemberment that involves using the entire body, bioregional hide tanning, and bioregional fiber crafts.
+Her special focuses include tough & resilient plants foods, an animistic approach to animal dismemberment that involves using the entire body, bioregional hide tanning, and bioregional fiber crafts.

 The landscapes with which she has the closest relationship include the Appalachian and Piedmont regions from Maryland to Georgia, as well as the coastal zones or "lowcountry" of the deep South, including Florida.